Every 4 minutes, one person is diagnosed with a blood cancer

 Eleven years later in 1999, a second disease was added to the list of FDA approved therapies using cord blood stem cells.

-Today, that list has exploded to include over 80 diseases and conditions, many of which were previously considered incurable.
+Today, the list of FDA-approved therapies has exploded to include over 80 diseases and conditions, many of which were previously considered incurable.

 Cord blood banking saves the vital stem cells contained within your baby’s umbilical cord blood and umbilical cord tissue for your family.
 This valuable resource is available to you very quickly if your child or a family member is diagnosed with a disease or condition that can be effectively treated or cured with a stem cell treatment.